Who should use a chronological resume format?

 You don’t have to limit your resume’s content to these sections!

 Once you’ve mastered these five main resume sections, you can customize your resume with additional sections.
+In fact, including these extra resume sections is one of the many easy and quick ways to update your existing resume.

 Some examples of additional resume sections are: